Real Madrid, Barcelona & Juventus' Super League involvement under scrutiny as UEFA begins investigation process | Goal.com

 Real Madrid, Barcelona & Juventus' Super League involvement under scrutiny as UEFA begins investigation process

-UEFA have opened a formal investigation into Real Madrid, Barcelona and Juventus' involvement in the controversial Super League.
+UEFA has opened a formal investigation into Real Madrid, Barcelona and Juventus' involvement in the controversial Super League.

-Nine of the founding teams withdrew from the project amid the intense pressure from supporters and experts across the game, but Real, Barca and Juve remain on board, with UEFA now set to look into whether any of the three clubs are guilty of a disciplinary breach.
+Nine of the founding teams withdrew from the project amid the intense pressure from across the football spectrum, but Real, Barca and Juve remain on board, with UEFA now set to look into whether any of the three clubs are guilty of a disciplinary breach.

 What's been said?